This is a “Now Page“. Anyone can keep up with what I’m up to, right here.

 Most Interested In Connecting With:

-- Aspiring non-fiction authors who want assistance with launching their book.
+- Aspiring non-fiction authors seeking assistance with launching their book.
 If that’s you, click here to find out about working with me.

-- Journalists and anyone else with a platform who is covering the projects I am working on.
+- Journalists, influencers, and anyone else with a platform who is covering the Projects I Am Actively Working On.
 (See above).

 Quotes I’m Thinking About: